8 Small Business Grants in Seattle: Free Funding for Women Entrepreneurs

 Tenant Improvement Program

 Seattle’s Tenant Improvement Program supports small businesses that need help improving their storefront or commercial space.
 The program’s funding helps reduce the cost of upgrades, such as signage and equipment, that can improve business operations.
-The amount rewarded can vary across application windows.
+The amount rewarded can vary across application windows, with up to $15,000 offered to businesses that want to buy external signage and $50,000 for equipment purchases.

 Back to Business Fund